s6ruby/programming-crypto-contracts/README.md

 ![](i/dappradar-highrisk.png)

-Anyways, let's get back to the first simple ponzi contract script.
+Anyways, let's look at the first simple ponzi contract script.
 The idea is:

 The money sent in by the latest investor